We’ve worked with hundreds of churches across the globe. We’ve seen what makes churches thrive and what makes them deteriorate.

 #1 – Healthy churches don’t try to do everything well.

-Through Church Fuel One, we get to peek inside hundreds of churches, and here’s one thing we’ve noticed: The most effective churches don’t offer a myriad of ministries, but focus on doing a few things well.
+Through Church Fuel resources and coaching, we get to peek inside hundreds of churches, and here’s one thing we’ve noticed: the most effective churches don’t offer a myriad of ministries, but focus on doing a few things well.

 One of the things we help our members do is identify their keystone ministries.
 These are the three or four ministries and programs that drive growth for the entire church.
 These ministries deserve an unfair advantage—requiring more money, more volunteers and more communication.